rvprasad/DyCo4J/logging/README.md

 - String `s:`
 - Throwable `t:`

-True, false, and null values will be represented as `f`, `t`, and `null`.
+True, false, and null values are represented as `f`, `t`, and `null`.

+When field and array access are logged without values, `*` is logged instead of values.

-In case of class and instance initialization methods, `o:<uninitThis>` value will be logged instead of the object id when logging the receiver before the receiver is initialized.
+In case of class and instance initialization methods, when logging the receiver before the receiver is initialized, `o:<uninitThis>` value will be logged instead of the receiver's object id .

 Logging library can be configured with the following properties specified in _logging.properties_ file.
   - _traceFolder_ where the trace files should be written.
   - _bufferLength_ to be used during logging.

-This properties file should be available as _dyco4j/logging/logging.properties_ on the classpath.
+This file should be available as _dyco4j/logging/logging.properties_ on the classpath.

 - Required Runtime Dependences:
     - [ASM](http://asm.ow2.org/) 9.6